 Old Westbury, NY 11568

 The admissions office will contact you if there is missing information from your file.
 Any questions about the program can be directed to Dr. Mindy Haar, director, at email@example.com.
-Once you are admitted, you will be contacted by the admissions office and asked to do the following:
+Once you are admitted, you will be contacted by the admissions office and asked to:

-- Contact the Dr. Mindy Haar at firstname.lastname@example.org or call 516.686.3818 if you have further questions about the program.
-Dr. Haar will assign you a full time faculty member as your advisor throughout the program.
+- Contact the program director, Dr. Mindy Haar at firstname.lastname@example.org, or call 516.686.3818.
+Dr. Haar will assign you a full-time faculty member as an advisor throughout the program.

-- If you are missing introductory nutrition or any of the science prerequisites, you may be conditionally admitted.
-You may take up to 8 credits in the programs while completing the prerequisites.
+- If you are missing introductory nutrition or up to one of the science prerequisites, you may be conditionally admitted.
+You may take up to eight (8) credits in the programs while completing the prerequisites.
 There are graduate courses that you may be advised not to take until you've completed all prerequisite coursework.

 The Registration Process